-Returning to Work (or Not) Following Maternity, Parental & Pre-placement Adoption Leave for B.C.
+Returning to Work (or Not) Following Maternity, Parental & Pre-Placement Adoption Leave for B.C.
 Government Employees

-Inform your supervisor you intend to return to work at least one month before the end of your leave, preferably in writing.
+Inform your supervisor that you intend to return to work at least one month before the end of your leave, preferably in writing.

 Choosing Not to Return to Work